alifnrzm/Price-Catcher/README.md

 ![Architecture](https://github.com/alifnrzm/Price-Catcher/blob/main/Pics/ArchitectFlow.jpg)

+# Computing Power

+For computing power, the serice tier selected for this project is the standard tier.
+This comes with a minimum of 10 database transaction unit (DTU) to calculate and bunvle the compute cost.
+Since this project does not require a large amount of data to be read and write, this is a viable option although there are higher tier available but it comes with the cost.
+While the data max size is 10 gb considering we have a full year of price data which can be large after processing.
+Hence the estimated cost for this comes down to 14.72USD which fall within the busget range.

+# Cost

+The cost for running the resource group as a whole is at 33.75USD.
+For a personal project with limited amount of credit available, this is reasonable.

 # Data Ingestion
 The datasets are ingested using two ways, using a http connector to ingest the lookup datas and blob storage from local storage.
 It is then stored into Azure Data Lake Gen2 (ADLS) through copy activity.